 Every year in spring, about 260 fortunate cows – and some horses – from the Leutasch valley hear the call of the mountain pastures!
 There they experience what we all secretly dream of: spending the summer in the mountains.
 Way up there, on lush alpine meadows, with a wonderful view and fresh mountain air.
 Once the snow has melted in June, the animals are taken up to the mountain pastures.
 It’s a long hike for them: the route up to their summer residence, the Gaistalalm, is a good six kilometres.
 A little later in the season they climb a little further up to the Rotmoosalm.
 There they spend the summer at 2030m.
 Thomas and the farmers hand over the care of their cattle to the cowherds.
 Every day they look after the animals and check that all are healthy and alert.

 Towards the end of the season, the cows return to the lower Gaistalalm.
-“This year it was a bit earlier because we already had snow in August,” says Thomas.
+“In 2018 it was a bit earlier because we already had snow in August,” says Thomas.
 The mountain summer lasts three to four months.
 The cows have to return to their stables before the snow comes and the feed runs out.
-This year the cattle had to head down to the valley a little earlier than usual: this year’s summer was dry, and the feed was coming to an end.
+In 2018 the cattle had to head down to the valley a little earlier than usual: this year’s summer was dry, and the feed was coming to an end.
 And so, at the beginning of September, the cowherds and the farmers looked forward to a very special event: the Almabtrieb!

 The time creeps around each year when the days get shorter and the temperatures start to fall.
 Autumn is slowly coming in.
 For the cows and horses, this means a return to the valley and so the first sign that summer is ending is the cattle drive down from the mountain pastures in the Tyrol.